 - In 2014 The Project Director, Dean Turner becomes conservation representative to the Board of Biamanga National Park which is a neighbour to The Crossing and is owned by aboriginal people

 - In 2015 The Crossing is a Landcare group for The Far South Coast Landcare Association a member of South East Producers and

 - In 2016 The Crossing’s third trainee received ‘South Coast Region School-based Trainee of the Year‘

 - In 2017 The Crossing starts a 5th young school based trainee

 The Crossing teaches sustainability and landcare to tomorrow’s leaders.
 Our Board includes people with land management and conservation experience, outdoor leadership, education, counseling, business management and marketing experience.

-We are now looking for two individuals to work as a team in a Program and Food Leadership role at The Crossing.
+We are now looking for two individuals to work as a team in a Program Leadership role at The Crossing.
 The Crossing also employs casual outdoor education staff with leadership experience and qualifications.
 We also take on conservation land management and hospitality and tourism trainees.
 High quality volunteers are also sought.